garand/sticky/README.md

 - `className`: CSS class added to the element and its wrapper when "sticked".
 - `wrapperClassName`: CSS class added to the wrapper.
 - `getWidthFrom`: Selector of element referenced to set fixed width of "sticky" element.
+- `getTopSpacingFrom`: Selector of element referenced to set topSpacing of "sticky" element.
+This will override topSpacing if provided

 ## Methods